kevindreyer-CF401JSd/ReactCounter/README.md

 - [x] - Write Tests
+  - [x] - For Up and Down events
+    - [x] - Assert state changes properly
+    - [x] - Assert that state is being transferred to the DOM
+    - [x] - Assert DOM stability via snapshot testing
 - [x] - Deploy to AWS s3
 - [ ] - Sleek and amazing styling